 As a VISTA you provide “behind the scenes” support.
 You make it possible for organizations to provide services to more people in more ways with greater efficiency, but you do not regularly meet in-person with the beneficiaries of your service.
-You can explore available positions here.
+Explore available positions.

 - VISTAs serve with schools, colleges, nonprofits, and government agencies.